codahale/veil-go/README.md

 A Veil message combines all of these primitives to provide multi-recipient messages.

-First, the sender generates a random message key and and creates a header block consisting of the message key and the total length of all encrypted headers plus padding.
+First, the sender generates a random DEK and creates a header block consisting of the DEK and the total length of all encrypted headers plus padding.
 For each recipient, the sender encrypts a copy of the header using `veil.kem`.
 Finally, the sender adds optional random padding to the end of the encrypted headers.

 Second, the sender uses `veil.schnorr` to create a signature of the plaintext with the encrypted headers (including any padding) as associated data.